-Like most other things in life, both variable and fixed interest rates come with their respective pros and their cons.
+Like most other things in life, both variable and fixed interest rates come with their respective pros and cons.
 The difference is that those pros and cons will vary depending on larger economic forces, as variable rates are better in some market conditions than in others.

 “If the benchmark interest rate goes down, your interest payments also go down and you have to pay less money in interest,” said Shah.
 But the reverse is also true.
 “You may have to pay significantly higher interest payments if the benchmark rate goes up.
-In other words, you won't get a peace of mind since the rates are always fluctuating,” he added.
+In other words, you won't get peace of mind since the rates are always fluctuating,” he added.

 And for longer-term loans, Shah advised that the odds of your rate going up are much higher: “If you expect to keep a loan for a long time, the chances are greater that the interest rate might go up as, gradually, the economy grows and prices go up in the long run.”

-Shah also laid out two additional benefits beyond the prospect of lower interest rates: Better access to credit and fewer penalties for early repayment.
+Shah laid out two additional benefits beyond the prospect of lower interest rates: Better access to credit and fewer penalties for early repayment.